 If you are experiencing job loss, it's important to remain in control of your life and focus your energies in the right direction.
 It's common to fall into depression or a state of do-nothingness when you have been made redundant.
 But the following tips will keep you motivated for the job search.

 Apply for a part time job in your favourite store – this is also great for finding discounts on things you may need.
-If you are entrepreneurial at heart, why not start a home business typing, writing or doing research for website owners; or set up a website and start a Virtual Assistant business.
+If you are entrepreneurial at heart, why not start a home business, such as writing or doing research for website owners.
+You could also consider starting a Virtual Assistant business.

 Many people are suddenly finding themselves out of work or about to face redundancy.
 The reality is, in most cases there are very few jobs out there.
 It's understandable that people who find themselves out of work would look for others ways to earn an income while searching for a job.
 That is why knowing how to identify a work-from-home scam is important and a natural part of the due diligence process.
 Anyone thinking of engaging in such a venture should be aware of the following pitfalls.